![]() |

-The Beatles met Tony Sheridan
+The Beatles met Tony

-with Sheridan's band, and occasionally backing him.
-Following one
+them alternating with Sheridan's band, and occasionally

-of these performances, a friend of orchestral leader Bert
+backing him.
+Following one of these performances, a friend

-Kaempfert - also an agent for the Polydor label - recommended them
+the Polydor label - recommended them for a recording

-for a recording session.
+session.
 The sessions took place on 22-23 June 1961 on a stage at Hamburg's Friedrich-Ebert-Halle school, and on 24 June 1961 at Studio Rahlstedt.
 The Beatles' fee was 300 marks.
 On 24 May 1962 a fourth and final day of recording with The Beatles took place, again at Studio Rahlstedt, in which versions Sweet Georgia Brown and Swanee River were taped.
 Swanee River was later lost. |

 The